efren-palacios/duellinks/_posts/content/events/2018/02/2018-02-04-duelist-challenges-event.md

 ### Rewards
 - {Dark Hunter} is an obtainable card from the challenge #4.
-- In addition, players will be able to obtain a second copy of {Gravekeeper's Vassal} - for those of you that accidently converted it!
+- In addition, players will be able to obtain a second copy of {Gravekeeper's Vassal} - for those of you who accidently converted it!

 **Jadehex - Farm Expert:** 'You'll never need 2 Gravekeeper's Vassal in any farm deck.'